ansible/ansible-lint/src/ansiblelint/rules/yaml.md

 You can fully disable all yamllint violations by adding `yaml` to the `skip_list`.

-Specific tag identifiers that are printed at the end of rule name, like `yaml[trailing-spaces]` or `yaml[indentation]` can also be be skipped, allowing you to have a more fine control.
+Specific tag identifiers that are printed at the end of the rule name, like `yaml[trailing-spaces]` or `yaml[indentation]` can also be skipped, allowing you to have more control.

+Keep in mind that our tool does not take into consideration the warning level of yamllint and we consider all matches as errors.
+Still, if you want to treat some of these as warnings, you can add them to `warn_list`.

 ### Problematic code